Use this page as a starting point if you're considering ways of looking at the data in MPD.

 is tested in a cohesive project where baseline phenotype, intervention- or aging-related phenotype effects,

 expression, or genotype are measured.

-Because the mice of each inbred strain are considered genetically uniform,
+Because all mice of a particular inbred strain are genetically uniform,

-analyses are often based on strain/sex averages which can come from a variety of labs and experiments,
+These averages can be collected from a variety of labs and experiments.

 correlations and other more involved analyses, with the opportunity to